Need to talk? Call 1800 882 436.

 • feeling sleepy when sitting quietly

-People experience insomnia differently, and you might only have some of these symptoms.
+People experience insomnia differently.
+You might only have some of these symptoms.

-You may develop insomnia during pregnancy because of many physical, emotional and hormonal changes your body is going through or because of general, non-pregnancy causes.
+You may experience insomnia during pregnancy because of the many physical, emotional and hormonal changes your body is going through.
+You may also have insomnia because of general, non-pregnancy causes.

 General causes of insomnia: